bobobo199733/A-Survey-of-Quality-Characteristics-for-Code-Generating-LLMs-rep-pkg/README.md

     |--- CSVs                                          Contains additional CSV files outputted from the "jupyter_notebook_accuracy.ipynb" Python script, which was utilized at a later stage for this study.
     |--- Figures                                       Contains the figures outputted from the "jupyter_notebook_accuracy.ipynb" Python script.
-    |--- Papers                                        Contains XLSX and CSV files that are the initially gathered papers for Accuracy, the snowballing process, and the applied selection criteria.
+    |--- Papers                                        Contains XLSX and CSV files that are the initially gathered papers for Accuracy, the snowballing process, the applied selection criteria, research facets, research methods, and first author affiliation country.
     |--- jupyter_notebook_accuracy.ipynb               The Jupyter Notebook in Python utilized for generating the plots and the descriptive statistics that are required for answering RQ1 and RQ3.